 Stocks are vital to long-term success.
 Without the oomph provided by compounding stock-market returns, a saver would need to put away much more money to reach his or her retirement goals.

 Risk-averse investors may want to seriously study the art of investing to feel more confident about their decisions, or simply hire a professional for guidance.

 If you're a newbie investor who's decades away from retirement, "you want to allocate your assets into stocks, as stocks earn more than bonds over the long run," says Robert Johnson, CFA, president and CEO of The American College of Financial Services in Bryn Mawr, Pennsylvania.

-"In fact, since 1926, large-capitalization stocks have, on average, advanced by 10% compounded annually," he says.
+“Since 1926, large-capitalization stocks have, on average, advanced by 10 percent compounded annually,” he says.